 This one is a little more self-explanatory.
 Sensitive Data Exposure occurs when an application does not sufficiently protect sensitive information from being disclosed to attackers.
-The attacker could, for example, intercept the data between a server and a browser with what is creatively known as a Man-In-The-Middle attack.
-The biggest flaws that create this susceptibility is the lack of encryption, as well as weak key generation and algorithms.
-68% of of the top 100 apps in the Google Play store don’t check server certificates and 77% would ignore SSL errors (https://www.kb.cert.org/vuls/id/1680209).
-This is a vulnerability that can be pro-actively minimised by locking down security procedures and encrypting data.
-A well-known example of this type is the Ashley Madison attack, where millions of adulterous users had their names and information exposed.
+The attacker could, for example, intercept the data between a server and a browser.
+This is creatively known as a Man-In-The-Middle attack.
+The biggest cause of this weakness is a lack of encryption, weak key generation, and algorithms.

 Broken Authentication & Session Management

-Remember me?
-That little check box you tick when logging in, to save you the hassle of trying to remember the password for each site you use?
-This function is affected by this type of vulnerability, along with password management, timeouts, secret questions and logouts.
-This type of flaw is difficult to eliminate due to the variety and number of authentication methods employed by each user and the multiple ways an attacker can bypass authentication mechanisms.
-They could, for example, use the aforementioned injection attack to retrieve a session identifier, or reuse an already used session token and then say, access your online banking, because they’ve tricked the server into thinking you never logged out.
+This type of flaw is difficult to eliminate due to the variety and number of authentication methods.
+Each user can employ different methods, and there are multiple ways an attacker can bypass these mechanisms.
+They could for example, use the aforementioned injection attack to retrieve a session identifier, or reuse an old session token.
+With that, they could access your online banking, because they’ve tricked the server into thinking you never logged out.
 Yikes.

 This type of flaw is possibly the most common and dangerous of all.
-Some examples of security misconfiguration flaws include: running outdated software, applications running in debug mode, running unnecessary services on the system, not changing factory settings (e.g default passwords), and incorrect exception management that allows system information to be disclosed to attackers.
-An attacker is easily able to identify systems that are not using properly configured or updated software thanks to some ethically-dubious products available on the market, and now with the advent of the Internet of Things, you have appliances that are running connections using default keys that allow an attacker the ability to establish an unauthorised connection to the device and go from there.
+Some examples include: running outdated software, applications running in debug mode, running unnecessary services on the system, not changing factory settings (e.g default passwords), and incorrect exception management that allows system information to be disclosed to attackers.
+Thanks to some ethically-dubious products on the market, an attacker is easily able to identify systems that are not properly configured.

-Regardless of your current cyber security status, the best thing you can always do for yourself and your business is to be involved.
-Learn about and understand the current state of security, actively screen potential vendors or third-parties, be engaged with the whole process of protecting your business.
-Following that, these steps are a great guide to follow for identifying cyber vulnerabilities and consequently resolving them:
+The best thing you can always do for yourself and your business is to be involved, regardless of your current cyber security status.
+You need to learn about and understand the current state of security.
+Take part in actively screening potential vendors or third-parties, and be engaged with the whole process of protecting your business.

 Types of Cyber Attacks